dani-t-codes/super-galactic/README.md

 (Additional factors to consider for calculating death rates could include weight, height, education level, marital status, retirement status, annual income, frequency of exercise, general health, smoker/non-smoker status, alcoholic beverages per week.
 However, these and other potential factors will not be considered for the purposes of this application.)

 Planetary life expectancy outside of earth was based on data that suggests that if an interplanetary traveler visited Mercury, Venus, or Jupiter, with or without a spacesuit, they would die quickly, in some cases even before touching down on some planet's surfaces.
 A person would be dead in two minutes or less upon arrival to Mercury as the extreme heat or extreme cold, depending on which side of the planet you were on in relation to the sun, would be too much for the human body to handle.
 Venus's extreme temperates of at least 470 degrees Celsius would consume a human body in less than a second.
 Jupiter does not even have a surface, as the planet is composed largely of hydrogen & helium gases, so a person would die before ever even touching the "surface".
 While Mars has long been considered for potential human residence, without a spacesuit, a human would still die within two minutes because there is no air we can breathe, and the silicone dust on the planet would quickly suffocate us.
 In all cases, the user will see how many x planet years your are past x planet's life expectancy (of zero).
+(For reference, please visit (Seeker)[https://www.seeker.com/videos/space-innovation/how-long-could-you-survive-on-other-planets]).

 ## Technologies used
-* _Javascript_
+* _ES6 Javascript_
 * _Bootstrap_
 * _jQuery_
 * _node.js_
+* _npm_
 * _webpack_
+* _ES Lint_
+* _Jest_
+* _Babel_

 ## Color theme
 * _#2E3C8C (Med-dark blue)_